ambikagh/HydrationTracker/README.md

 Hydration Tracker is an IoT based application that automatically tracks user’s hydration level.
 Every time a user consumes water or beverages, amount of liquid consumed is recorded.
 Data is sent to cloud, where the business logic resides on a server-less framework.
 Received data is processed by the framework and written to database for further reference.

 Application comprises of three major components:
 1. IoT device equipped with sensors to measure weight of the liquid consumed (hydration tracker device)
-2. Business logic that handles device data and user data
+2. Server side business logic to handle device data and user data
-3. Database that stores the processed data
+3. Database to store the processed data

 Let us look at each component in detail.